travisseymour/EPICpyDocs/docs/epicinterface_options.md

 [![EPIC GUI Initial](resources/images/epicpy_gui_clean_small.png)](resources/images/epicpy_gui_clean.png)

 <!--
-TODO: Let's keep this here in case mac users complain and ask for this to return EPICpy's menu will be found atop the **Normal Output Window** for most platforms, but for MacOS, the menu will be attached to the top of the screen rather than the top of the Normal Output Window.
+TODO: Let's keep this here in case MacOS users complain and ask for this to return EPICpy's menu will be found atop the **Normal Output Window** for most platforms, but for MacOS, the menu will be attached to the top of the screen rather than the top of the Normal Output Window.
 In some cases, you might not see the top-screen menu on MacOS until after you have mouse-clicked inside the Normal Output Window at least once.
 -->